 When are we ever addicted to something good?
 (Nope, Halloween candy doesn’t count because tasting good isn’t the same as being good.)

-Back then, I wanted to be addicted to exercise and punctuality, but no, I was addicted to my own mind’s torture.
-Recognizing that my instruments of self-torture were interchangeable, especially if they were guys, did nothing to cure the problem.
+Back then, I wanted to be addicted to exercise and punctuality, but no, I was addicted to my own torture.
+Recognizing my instruments of self-torture were interchangeable men did nothing to cure the problem.
 Not right away.
 I either had no feelings for them or too much feeling.
-We, men and women both, mysteriously but commonly, have the masochistic tendency to pick the most remote humans on whom to dump our “too much feeling.”
+We, men and women both, mysteriously but commonly have the masochistic tendency to pick the most remote humans on whom to dump our “too much feeling.”

 But what sweet heaven of relief when we get it right.

 Until getting right, I for one spent many hours reading into insert-a-dude’s every single word or gesture.
 That’s like finding one grain of sand and building an entire imaginary castle around it.
 The result?
 You end up romanticizing people who smell like bong water.

 So in my sixteenth century masquerade, I would’ve romanticized the probably-not-very-deep fucker into a jester disguised as king to an empty court.
 I gleaned clowning and isolation in him, or clowning because of isolation.
 The class clown becomes a clown in order to be accepted.
 Too many “clowns,” I know.
 Reminds me of the scary clowns with chainsaws stressing the fuck out of me at a Horror Nights venue.